Linux md5sum: b8f7b940820c088c429196a28739170b

 When creating a discovery in Enterprise, the screen now looks as below ()after Advanced has been clicked).

-Professional users are able to select the Discovery Options from the dropdown, but not customise individual attributes.
+Professional users are able to select the Discovery Options from the drop down, but not customize individual attributes.

 Click for larger image.